Invader Zim: Challenges and censorship

-Vasquez wanted to add some red blood splatters to certain violent scenes in the episode "Bestest Friend", but Nickelodeon forbade this.
-Also, at the end of "Bestest Friend", Keef was originally going to fall off of a building and onto a power line, which would have electrocuted him, but Nickelodeon was worried that kids might try to imitate this behavior and demanded that it be changed.
-The next idea was that Keef gets run over by a car, and spins around on the tire as it drives away, but Nickelodeon denied this scene too, this time for being "too violent".
+Vasquez wanted to add red blood splatter to certain violent scenes in the episode "Bestest Friend", but Nickelodeon forbade it.
+Also, at the end of "Bestest Friend", Keef was originally going to fall off a building and onto a power line, which would have electrocuted him, but Nickelodeon was worried that kids might try to imitate this behavior and demanded that it be changed.
+Nickelodeon also rejected the idea of Keef being run over and spun on a car tire, citing excessive violence.
 In the final version, Keef gets attacked by a squirrel and falls off of a building, which Nickelodeon was fine with.

-In the episode "Hobo 13", Skoodge was going to be shown eating his own skin to survive, but Nickelodeon denied this scene and even the Invader Zim crew admitted that they thought it was "too much".
+In the episode "Hobo 13", Skoodge was going to be shown eating his own skin to survive, but Nickelodeon denied this scene and the Invader Zim crew also said that they thought it was "too much".

 In the original ending of the episode "Walk of Doom", Zim and GIR were dropped off in a ghetto with Mexican music playing in the background and a banner reading "Welcome to Mexico".
 Feeling that it would come off as racist, Nickelodeon denied this and the scenery was changed to a vaguely Mexican-looking, but still filthy town, the music was changed to disco music and the banner was changed to say "CARNE", which translates into "MEAT".

-Originally, the episodes "Dark Harvest" and "Bestest Friend" were supposed to air together, but Nickelodeon would not allow this, saying that those two episodes are "too twisted" to air together.
+Originally, the episodes "Dark Harvest" and "Bestest Friend" were supposed to air together, but Nickelodeon would not allow it, saying that the two episodes were "too twisted" to air together.
 So instead, "Dark Harvest" aired with "Germs" and "Bestest Friend" aired with "NanoZIM".
 Additionally, "Dark Harvest" was originally supposed to be called "The Hearts and Lungs of Zim's Darkness", but Nickelodeon denied this title.

-In response to these censorships and restrictions, the writers of Invader Zim slipped in ways to poke fun at Nickelodeon, or to simply go against their wishes.
-This includes the character Nick, who is a boy that is always happy and a not-so-subtle reference to Nickelodeon's frequent demands that Vasquez make the show "happier" and more appealing to certain viewers, which Vasquez always detested.
+In response to these censorship and restrictions, the writers of Invader Zim slipped in ways to poke fun at Nickelodeon or simply go against their wishes.
+This includes the character Nick, who is a boy who is always happy, and a not-so-subtle reference to Nickelodeon's frequent demands that Vasquez make the show "happier" and more appealing to certain viewers, which Vasquez always detested.

 Bloody GIR

 "Bloody GIR" was created when Jhonen Vasquez drew GIR covered in blood and wanted to insert a scene with said drawing into an episode of Invader Zim.
 Illustrator Chris Graham snuck the picture into a single frame of the episode "Bad, Bad Rubber Piggy", as confirmed by post-production supervisor Jason Stiff and Steve Ressel.
 "Bloody GIR" was reportedly scattered throughout the last fourteen episodes and can be seen the most clearly during the intro to the episode "Mortos der Soulstealer".

-Jhonen Vasquez has stated that Nickelodeon did not find out about the image's inclusion until after the show's cancellation and that when the executives found out, they were not offended as younger viewers would not notice anyway.
+Jhonen Vasquez has stated that Nickelodeon did not learn of the image's inclusion until after the show's cancellation, and that when the executives learned, they were not offended, as younger viewers would not notice anyway.